FelipeZerokun/SDCE-03-Traffic-Sign-Classifier/Traffic_Sign_Classifier_Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+Firstly, I plotted the image to see with what I was dealing.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:
+Just like stated in the data summary, I have 34799 three channel color images for the training set.
+I decided to convert these images to grayscale because the objective of the convolution and pooling is to highlight certain features in the images and make it "smaller" and I think working with 1 channel instead of 3 can help the CovNet to identify these features.
+Here is the image after grayscaling

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+Like in the class, I normalized the image to ensure a similar data distribution among all the pixels.
+It was recommended to have a mean of 0, so I normalized the data between -1 and 1.
+Here is the image

+![alt text][image4]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.